 Here’s a more condensed bio I use for conferences

-To do this, Phil draws upon his over twenty years of experience in the software industry.
-Most recently, he was a director of engineering at GitHub and helped make GitHub friendly to developers on the Microsoft platform.
+Phil has over twenty years of experience in the software industry.
+Prior to A Serious Business, Inc., he was a director of engineering at GitHub and helped make GitHub friendly to developers on the Microsoft platform.

 Sounds like just the kind of person you want to have a beer or coffee with, doesn’t it?